japila-books/spark-sql-internals/docs/Dataset.md

 You can request the ["untyped" view](spark-sql-dataset-operators.md#toDF) of a Dataset or access the spark-sql-dataset-operators.md#rdd[RDD] that is generated after executing the query.
 It is supposed to give you a more pleasant experience while transitioning from the legacy RDD-based or DataFrame-based APIs you may have used in the earlier versions of Spark SQL or encourage migrating from Spark Core's RDD API to Spark SQL's Dataset API.

 The default storage level for `Datasets` is spark-rdd-caching.md[MEMORY_AND_DISK] because recomputing the in-memory columnar representation of the underlying table is expensive.
-You can however spark-sql-caching-and-persistence.md#persist[persist a `Dataset`].
+You can however [persist a `Dataset`](caching-and-persistence.md#persist).

 NOTE: Spark 2.0 has introduced a new query model called spark-structured-streaming.md[Structured Streaming] for continuous incremental execution of structured queries.
 That made possible to consider Datasets a static and bounded as well as streaming and unbounded data sets with a single unified API for different execution models.